DRMF/DRMF-Seeding-Project/Macro-Replacement/README.md

 * `replace.py`         - makes main body of function replacements
 * `replace_special.py` - modifiers certain special symbols such as \pi and i
 * `search.py`          - searches for functions to be replaced
-* `ssnippets.py`       - contains snippets of code for use in other programs
+* `snippets.py`        - contains snippets of code for use in other programs
+* `utilities.py`       - contains methods called by other files for convenience